-My grandma made the best gingersnaps, usually at Christmas, rolled in red and green sanding sugar.
+My grandma made the best gingersnaps, usually at Christmas.

 But if it's not Christmas when you're here reading about these crinkled molasses cookies, make them anyway!